How to Prepare for the WST

 - Purdue University's Online Writing Lab has a lot of free resources.

 - Visit the SJSU Writing Center's Writing Resources page.
 You may find their Homegrown Handouts link to be especially helpful.
+The SJSU Writing Center blog also offers some helpful (and humorous!) writing suggestions.
+Check out the following posts on timed writes specifically:

 - Free workshops and tutoring: